Cream of Poblano Soup

 How To Make Cream of Poblano Soup

-1. Roast the poblanos until they are blistered and blackened.
-This can be done over an open flame, on a grill, or under a broiler.
+Roast the poblanos until they are blistered and blackened.

-2. Place the roasted poblanos in a bowl and cover them with plastic wrap to steam for about 10 minutes.
-Once cooled, peel off the skin and remove the seeds and stems.
-Roughly chop the peppers.
+Transfer the roasted peppers to a bowl and cover tightly to steam for 10 minutes.
+Once cooled, peel off the skins, remove the seeds and stems, and roughly chop the peppers.

-3. Heat the olive oil in a large pot over medium heat.
-Add the onion and garlic, and sauté until softened, about 5 minutes.
+Heat olive oil in a large pot over medium heat.
+Add the onion and garlic and cook, stirring occasionally, until softened and fragrant, about 5 minutes.

-4. Stir in the cumin, chili powder, and flour, cooking for another 2 minutes to allow the flour to absorb the flavors.
+Stir in the cumin, chili powder, and flour.
+Cook for about 2 minutes, allowing the flour to lightly toast and absorb the spices.

-5. Add the chicken stock gradually while whisking to combine, then bring the mixture to a simmer.
+Add the chicken stock gradually while whisking to combine.

 Chef Jenn’s Tips